MicrochipTech/iot_solutions_for_industry4.0/README.md

 ### System architecture <a name="step2a"></a>

-Main unit (see “ATSAMA5D27-SOM1-EK1” Development Kit) has the following functionalities</br>
+Main unit (see “SAM9X75 Curiosity” Development Kit) has the following functionalities</br>
 - First and foremost, it drives the robot operations.
 This will be here your typical factory automation operations: moving, cutting, bending, pressing or connecting pieces altogether</br>
 - Collecting and processing sensors data</br>
 The automation operations described earlier can only be possible if robot is fully aware of its environment.
 So, the need of collecting data related to the assembly line environment (input), the operation performed (the output or result of a given operation) but also the robot status </br>